jack-margeson/stims/project_planning/Project-Description.md

 ## Project Topic Area

 The main area of focus for this project is creating and manipulating inventory databases to enable easy storage and retrieval of physical items through the implementation of a custom tagging system.

-The project will consist of a backend built in an object oriented langauge to utilize the power of inheritance to create different item structures.
+The project will consist of a backend built in an object oriented language to utilize the power of inheritance to create different item structures.
 A GUI will also be built to facilitate ease of use by end-users when performing database actions.